Great car insurance con: Premiums soar to record high as prices hiked 50% in a year

 Why have premiums gone up?

 Insurers say the main culprit is inflation.
-Rising energy bills and higher paint and material prices adding to the cost of repairs, which have increased by 33 per cent, according to the Association of British Insurers.
+Rising energy bills and the higher cost of paint and materials have added to the cost of repairs, which have increased by 33 per cent, according to the Association of British Insurers.
 Courtesy car costs are increasing by around 30 per cent, while inflation has also pushed up the cost of personal injury claims, it said.

 Catherine Carey, head of marketing at Consumer Intelligence, said: “As a result of this inflation and lagging premium increases in 2022, the motor insurance market reported large losses.
 Insurers are now adjusting prices to recoup these losses and reflect the ongoing impact of inflation.”

-Meanwhile, the cost-of-living crisis has seen insurance fraud explode.
+Meanwhile, the cost of living crisis has seen insurance fraud explode.
 Motor insurance fraud was the most common type of opportunistic fraud referred to the City of London Police’s Insurance Fraud Enforcement Department between March 2022 and April 2023.

-“By exaggerating claims or providing false information when applying for insurance, fraudulent customers are pushing up the cost of insurance for everyone else,” said Carey.
+“By exaggerating claims or providing false information when applying for insurance, fraudulent customers are pushing up the cost of insurance for everyone else,” said Ms Carey.

 Another factor is changes to regulation.
 The so-called loyalty penalty was banned at the start of 2022, meaning insurers must not charge more to existing customers than they do to new ones.